Fokker Eindecker fighters: Operational history

 Oswald Boelcke scored the most Eindecker victories - 19 out of his final tally of 40.
 His last victory in an Eindecker occurred on 27 June 1916.
 Max Immelmann had the second-highest Eindecker score.
 He achieved all of his 15 victories in the type before being killed when his E.III broke up in June 1916, possibly after the synchronisation mechanism failed during an attack on British F.E.2bs, causing at least 7 bullets to shoot through one propeller blade, which subsequently broke off.
 This likely resulted in vibrations so severe that the loads exceeded the structural limits of the aircraft.
 (Allied accounts credit Corporal J. H. Waller, gunner/observer of a RFC F.E.2b piloted by 2nd Lt G. R. McCubbin, with firing the fatal shots at Immelmann during his attack on their aircraft and was credited by the British with shooting him down.)
 Eleven pilots scored five or more victories in the Eindecker.
-Boelcke, Immelmann, Parschau, Hans Berr, and Wintgens all received Germany's highest military decoration, the Pour le Mérite or "Blue Max", while flying the Eindecker, after each pilot passed the then-required eight victory total for each aviator.
+Boelcke, Immelmann, Parschau, Hans Berr, and Wintgens each passed eight victories while flying the Eindecker, and so received Germany's highest military decoration, the Pour le Mérite or "Blue Max".